-3.6 Ecologically Sustainable Development
+Ecologically Sustainable Development

-This section sets out objectives and controls to provide a framework for the application of ecologically sustainable development principles in the design, construction and operation of buildings across Sydney local government area.
+This section sets out objectives and controls to provide a framework for the application of ecologically sustainable development principles in the design, construction and operation of buildings across the City of Sydney local government area.

 Council encourages the application of ecologically sustainable development principles for all development.
-Implementing the principles means that the development will be designed and constructed so that it complies with the following objectives:
+Implementing the principles means that the development will be designed and constructed so that it complies with the objectives of this section.